f5devcentral/f5-velos-training/docs/velos_high_availability.rst

   :align: center
   :scale: 60%

-Adding two highspeed (100Gb or 40Gb) ports from each blade to the LAG can be done, but if the LAG is already configured to span to another blade, it may be considered overkill (Especially for the 100Gb case) because each BX110 blade is rated for a max of 95Gb, so adding an additional port is not going to increase performance.
+Adding two highspeed (100Gb or 40Gb) ports from each blade to the LAG can be done, but if the LAG is already configured to span to another blade, it may be considered overkill (especially for the 100Gb case) because each BX110 blade is rated for a maximum of 95Gb, so adding an additional port is not going to increase performance.
 If running lower speed ports this may be desired to drive more aggregate throughput into each blade.

 Mirroring Considerations